choderalab/drugforge/docs/tutorials/index.rst

 =========

 The following tutorials are available to help you get started with ASAP.
-These are designed as an introduction to the library layer of `asapdiscovery`.
+These are designed as an introduction to the library layer of `drugforge`.

 .. note::
    Many of these functionalities are available in easy to use CLI tools.